Healthy Homes Assessment Tawa

 What We Do

-As building inspectors, we take on all components involved in expert house examinations.
-We’re here to make sure you make the right choice when it comes to buying your next home.
+As building inspectors we are experts in all elements involved in expert house inspections.
+We’re there to make sure that you make the best choice when it comes to purchasing your next property.

-We are specialised in a range of services to make sure that you are fully updated on the condition of any property you may be looking to purchase or sell as well as additional solutions.
+We specialise in a variety of solutions to make sure that you are completely informed about the condition of any property you may be considering buying or selling and also other services.

-Our systematic approach to your inspection of your home and the most up-to-date software technology which includes digital photos in the reports, you are able to actually see any issues that may be discovered.
-Because of our detailed report, it is no wonder we have so many clients who recommend our service to family members and acquaintances.
+Our systematic approach to your property inspection and the latest in technology for software with digital photos embedded into the document, you are able to actually see any problems that might be found.
+Because of our comprehensive report, it is not surprising that we receive so many referrals from clients our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports